amp-3d/amp-host-go/README.md

 # go-arcverse
+---

-### Official Go implementation for the arcverse UI framework & runtime
+### PlanetXR framework and runtime for Go

+---

+See [arcverse.unity-app](https://github.com/arcverse/arcverse.unity-app) to get started.